umbraco/Umbraco.AuthorizedServices/README.md

 ###### ClientId *

 This value will be retrieved from the registered service app.
+For `OAuth1` flows it matches the `consumer key` value from the registered service app.

 ###### ClientSecret *

 This value will be retrieved from the registered service app.
 As the name suggests, it should be kept secret and so is probably best not added directly to `appSettings.json` and checked into source control.
+For `OAuth1` flows it matches the `consumer secret` value from the registered service app.

 ###### UseProofKeyForCodeExchange *